raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 const HEAP_SIZE: usize = 1 << 16;

-// Define a person data structure and its associated functions which we include
+// Define a person data structure and its associated functions which you include
 // into the Scheme script.
 struct Person {
     pies: usize,